bup/bup/README.md

    is:
         apt-get install python2.5-dev

- - build the python module and symlinks:
+ - Build the python module and symlinks:

         make

- - run the tests:
+ - Run the tests:

         make test